charles37/StarIsTypeBot/README.md

 ## License

-`StarIsTypeBot` is licensed under the MIT License.
+`StarIsTypeBot` is licensed under the GPLv3 License.
 See `LICENSE` for details.